gitlabhq/omnibus-gitlab/doc/development/pipelines.md

 any of them are vulnerable to any known vulnerabilities.

 This job is run only on [Release mirror](https://dev.gitlab.org/gitlab/omnibus-gitlab) and on tag and nightly pipelines.

-### `HA-Validate-Tagged`

-This job triggers a pipeline in the [GitLab Provisioner](https://gitlab.com/gitlab-org/distribution/gitlab-provisioner) project passing the URL to the Ubuntu 16.04 package built in this pipeline, which will spin up an HA instance in Terraform using that package and run QA against it.

-This job is run only on [Release mirror](https://dev.gitlab.org/gitlab/omnibus-gitlab) on tag pipelines.

 ### `RAT-Nightly`